seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week9/day3/README.md

 - Add in JWT and Authentication
 - Protect `POST` requests
   - Protect `GET` requests as well?
 Or allow "read only?"
-- Added some users and data
+- Add some users and data
 - Continue work on frontend
   - Build forms to login
   - Build forms to submit a new URL